-As an accountant with over ten years’ experience in the profession I have observed a common theme to client relationships in general.
+As an experienced accountant I have observed a common theme to client relationships in general.
 The client brings their records in to the accountant’s office once a year for the preparation of annual accounts and tax returns, the accountant duly prepares them, they have an all too brief chat about it and the documents are signed and submitted to HMRC etc. This process is repeated every twelve months without any significant contact in-between.

 Why is this bad for business?